-The premier solution for multiphoton imaging, with the largest-in-class field of view, allowing you to see more cells, more clearly than ever before.
+The award winning, premier solution for multiphoton imaging, allowing you to see more cells, more clearly than ever before.

 Use the VistaScope’s two identical scan paths to combine photostimulation and imaging, independent of wavelength.
 With an impressive 40mm field number, the VistaScope boasts multiphoton micro- and meso-scale imaging capabilities, at a microscope price tag.